 Here are a few I repurposed into rings with a glamorous look:

 The next time you step outside, stop and take a look around you.
 You will notice that the color green appears in nature more than any other color.
 Plants of all kinds are clothed in various shades of green because of a pigment in their cells called chlorophyll.
 I do not think it was a coincidence that God provided so much green around us outdoors.

 Green is known to renew and restore depleted energy as a restful sanctuary away from all the stress we encounter in our busy lives.
 Relaxing in a green environment restores us back to a sense of well-being.
 God knew how much we would need that in the 21st century!

 The 24 hours we are given each day never seem to be enough to accomplish everything we want or need to do.
 We just keep rapidly moving from one task to the next, creating this feeling of being overworked and severely stressed.

-The Psalmist David was in need of de-stressing as well and wrote a beautiful Psalm about how God renews and restores us in nature.
-Here are the first few lines of it:
+The Psalmist David was in need of de-stressing as well and wrote about how God renews and restores us in nature.
+Here are the first few lines:

 The Lord is my shepherd; I shall not want.
 He makes me lie down in green pastures.
 He leads me beside still waters.
 He restores my soul.
 Psalm 23:1-2

 Another way of saying it is like this: Because the Lord is my Shepherd, I have everything I need.
 He lets me rest in the healing nature He created for me which gives me renewed strength.
 He helps me live a life that brings Him honor and glorifies His name.

 What a wonderful gift from our Creator who knows exactly what we need!